Sacane/MathEval/README.md

 # MathEval
-Management of maths expressions in String (Using java)
+Program to evaluate maths expressions in String (Using java)